Healthcare CISOs Sound Off on Vendor Risk Management

 I have been hosting The CyberPHIx healthcare cybersecurity podcast for over three years now.
 During that time, I have had the honor and privilege to speak with some of the healthcare industry’s most innovative thought leaders and experts in cybersecurity, privacy, compliance, and risk.

-The following are quotes from some of the industry’s best and brightest leaders related to this important area of focus for healthcare risk management programs.
+The following are quotes and recordings from some of the industry’s best and brightest leaders related to this important area of focus for healthcare risk management programs.

 Dan Bowden, VP & CISO, Sentara Healthcare